FarmBot-Docs/farmbot-developers/v14/lua/functions.md

 # base64.encode()

-{%
-include callout.html
-type="warning"
-title="Beta"
-content="This Lua function is available in FBOS v14.4.0 though it is subject to change."
-%}

 Performs `base64` encoding on an object such as an image.
 Useful for uploading images to 3rd party APIs.
 Can also be used in reverse: `base64.decode()`.

 ```lua